 Grants & Opportunities

-The Madison Arts Commission (MAC) provides funding and opportunities for artists and arts organizations through the following avenues:
+The Madison Arts Commission (MAC) provides the following opportunities:

-All annual grant programs (Project, Legacy, and Individual Fellowships) use the same guidelines and application form:
+All annual grants programs use the same guidelines, application, and final report:

 Art in Public Places (AIPP)